paullaffitte/pipelines.js/README.md

 ### Documentation

 First, I would recommend to read the documentation.
-In order to generate it, please run the following commands.
+In order to generate it, after cloning the repository, please run the following commands.

 ```sh
 $ npm install